 - Self-improvement and personal development

 Whatever your reasons, remember that the service is for everyone and you have a right to use it.

 How to apply for an Adult Literacy Scheme

 You can sign up for an adult literacy service at your nearest ETB and in some local community centres.
 The person in charge of adult literacy at each ETB is the Adult Literacy Officer (ALO).
 You can contact them and start a course at any time of the year.
 You can find your nearest ETB at this link.

 Tutors are trained to make sure they teach in a relaxing environment.
 If you aren’t happy with your tutor for any reason, talk to the person in charge of the service.
-This is usually the Adult Literacy Organiser.
-They will keep what you say between the two of you and sort out a new tutor if needed.
+This is usually the Adult Literacy Officer.
+They will keep what you say confidential and can arrange a new tutor if needed.

 Other ways to improve your literacy

 If you don’t want to take part in an ETB scheme for any reason, there are other ways you can improve your reading and writing.
-The NALA Distance Education Service uses radio, television, telephones and the internet to help people improve their literacy.
-The website www.literacytools.ie can also be used at any time from the comfort of your own home.
-If you’re a member of a trade union, ask them if they provide adult literacy classes.
-Many of them do, for free, to their members.
+There are programmes with the National Adult Literacy Agency (NALA) which use radio, television, telephones and the internet to help people improve their literacy.